replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.26, 1.27, 1.28, and 1.29

 ### Improvements {#improvements-1-108-13}
-* Updates the snapshot settings page to clarify that retention settings apply to both scheduled and manual snapshots.
+* Updates the snapshot settings page to clarify that the retention policy applies to all snapshots, not just scheduled snapshots.

 ## 1.108.12